 Euclidean Algorithm

-A fundamental and efficient algorithm to compute the greatest common divisor (gcd from now on) of two integer numbers which forms the basis of several cryptographic algorithms.
+A fundamental and efficient algorithm to compute the greatest common divisor (gcd) of two integer numbers.

-Given two integers a and b, the algorithm comes in two variants:
+Given two integers a and b, the algorithm comes in two flavors:

-• extended: yields two integers s and t such that gcd(a,b) = a·s + b·t
+• extended: yields two integers x and y such that gcd(a,b) = a·x + b·y

-As a notational shortcut we’ll write (a, b) instead of gcd(a, b).
+As a notational shortcut from now on we’ll write (a,b) instead of gcd(a, b).

 Assuming a > b: